emsig/empymod/notes2self4release.rst

    3. Push it to GitHub, create a release tagging it

-   4. Create a Zenodo-DOI, add it to release notes
+   4. Get the Zenodo-DOI and add it to release notes

    5. Create tar and wheel